ClearBlade/native-libraries/clearblade.md

 >- password - the password of the user you would like to login/register for subsequent operations
 >- registerUser - boolean that signifies that the email and password params should be used to register a new user with the platform.
 The newly registered user will be logged in
 >- useUser - an object in the form of {"authToken": "userToken"} used to set the user for any ensuing operations
 >- callback - a function that takes a boolean for error checking and a JSON object.
-Must be supplied if any of the following options are supplied: email, password,
+Must be supplied if any of the following options are supplied: email, password
->- registerUser.
-If none of the mentioned options are supplied, an anonymous token will be used for following operations.

 Basic Example: